 Tarangire Sopa Lodge: Our full report

-Our viewAlthough the main areas are dated, the recently renovated rooms are pleasantly decorated and comfortable.
-The staff here are all very friendly and welcoming and the lodge is spotlessly clean.
-Bearing this in mind we feel that Tarangire Sopa Lodge a good option for travellers on a bit of a budget who wish to visit this lesser known park.
+Although the main areas are dated, the recently renovated rooms are pleasantly decorated and comfortable.
+The staff are all very friendly and welcoming and the lodge is spotlessly clean and energetically managed.
+Bearing this in mind, we feel that Tarangire Sopa Lodge is a good option for travellers on a bit of a budget who wish to visit this lesser-known park.